 The pricing power will remain with hotels in 2016 and 2017 due to limited new supply and continued demand growth (ALHI 2015 Industry Advisory Council).

 You know what’s best for your event and you deserve the choice to select your own vendors without incurring these additional costs.
-Cross out those clauses regarding outside provider fees and insert your own language (use our template/link?) on hotel contracts.
+Cross out those clauses regarding outside provider fees and insert your own language on hotel contracts.

 Post-Presentation On-Demand Webcasting

-With 71% of the population owning smart phones (Nielsen) the trend for scaleable mobile access to meeting and event content will continue into 2016 and beyond.
+With 71% of the population owning smart phones (Nielsen) the trend for scalable mobile access to meeting and event content will continue into 2016 and beyond.

 Meeting and conference attendees already have an expectation of being able to access presentation slides after the event.
 It can be a very time consuming and arduous task to compile the various presentation files for uploading or, even worse, emailing them to the various individuals.
 Emailing a PowerPoint file to attendees without the dynamic presence of the presenters voice synced to the slides is the difference between delivering a file and a delivering a presentation.